 2 tbsp olive oil (or your favorite cooking oil)

 Preheat the oven to 400 degrees F.

-Disclosure: The products mentioned in this post were provided by Redwood Hill Farm.
+Disclosure: I was provided samples of peanut flour from Golden Peanut Company.
 I was not required to post about them and received no compensation for doing so.